ImY0mu/smmo-wiki-resources/en/character/stats.md

 In SimpleMMO, each character is described by three main stats: strength (str); defence (def); and dexterity (dex).
 During combat, the two combating characters’ stats are compared in a series of calculations.
 The game then rolls for damage dealt based on the outcome of these calculations.
 Additionally, dex alone is used to determine the chance of completing a [quest](https://simplemmo.fandom.com/wiki/Quests).
 Stats can be boosted by leveling up, purchasing gear, and having a job with a stat bonus.

+### Levelling Up

+Each time a player Levels up in SimpleMMO they will recieve 2 stat points.
+These can be distributed into your player stats .

+### Gear

+You can use Gear to boost your stats by a large amount.
+Gear comes in Diffrent Rarities and each Gear will provide the player with diffrent Stats.

 ## Combat Mechanics

 ### Definitions